10 Cool Sea Caves in Southern California

 Little Corona del Mar Beach

-If you visit Little Corona del Mar and walk south during low tide to see the many tide pools, you will discover several caves in the bluff too.
-Keep going around the bend towards Cameo Shores Beach and you’ll find even more on the way.
-Arch Rock is an added bonus for this scenic walk.
+If you visit Little Corona del Mar and walk south during low tide to see the tide pools, you will discover several caves in the bluff too.
+Keep going around the bend toward Cameo Shores Beach and you’ll find even more on the way.
+Arch Rock, a frequently photographed natural rock arch, is an added bonus for this scenic walk.
 Just bring sturdy shoes as the rocks here are sharp.

 Other beaches with caves